jupyter-book/jupyter-book/docs/advanced/pdf.md

      targetname: book.tex
 ```

-This will act as an automatic `override` when sphinx builds the
+This will act as an automatic `override` when Sphinx builds the
 [latex_documents](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-latex_documents).
-It is typically inferred by `sphinx` but when
+It is typically inferred by `Sphinx` but when
 using `jupyter-book` naming the file in the `_config.yml` generally makes it
 easier to find.